 Types of eating disorders

-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) recognizes four kinds of eating disorders.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) recognizes five primary types of eating disorders.

 In addition, people may struggle with food in ways that resemble more than one of the DSM-5 types of eating disorders or they may present symptoms not defined in the DSM-5 categories.
-These are called Other Specified Feeding or Eating Disorders (OSFED), and The Emily Program treats these as well.
+The Emily Program treats these as well.